Configure Spring MVC with WebApplicationInitializer and WebMvcConfigurer

-First, I will create a new Maven project:
+First, I will create a new Maven project with packaging as “war” for web applications as follows:

-Now we will declare the dependencies needed for our Spring MVC project!
+We will declare the dependencies for Spring MVC as follows:

 To run this web application, I will use the Maven Jetty Plugin as follows: